xthuan/xthuan.github.io/_pages/about.md

 News
 ======
 * 29/06/2025 Our paper, ''SNICK: Secure Node Identification Based on Covert Clock Feature Extraction for Cross-Environment Wireless IoT’’ has been accepted by *IEEE Transactions on Information Forensics and Security*.
+* 02/04/2025 Our paper, ''Joint Deep Reinforcement Learning and Stackelberg Game with Intervention for Heterogeneous Edge Computing in Industrial Internet of Things’’ has been accepted by *IEEE Internet of Things Journal*.
 * 01/12/2024 Our paper, ''KGPT: Wireless Key Generation Based on Power Tuning for Static Internet-of-Things’’ has been accepted by *IEEE Transactions on Industrial Informatics*.
 * 04/09/2024 Our paper, ''P^3ID: A Privacy-Preserving Person Identification Framework Towards Multi-Environments Based on Transfer Learning’’ has been accepted by *IEEE Transactions on Mobile Computing*.
 * 22/05/2024 Our paper, ''Kerra: An Internet-of-Things Wireless Key Generation Resistant to Replay Attacks’’ has been accepted by *IEEE Internet of Things Journal*.